-Until now, it has been common practice to routinely worm horses with tapeworm wormer, regardless of whether the horse has a tapeworm burden or not.
-In a routine worming approach, horses are wormed once or twice a year, traditionally during the spring and autumn.
-Worming programmes such as these inevitably lead to worms building up resistance to wormers.
-A build-up of widespread resistance would have devastating consequences, especially as there are only two drugs available for the control of tapeworm in horses.
-These drugs are praziquantel and pyrantel embonate (double dosed).
-See the table below for information on which wormers control tapeworm.
+Anthelmintics are often over-used in the equestrian community.
+In a routine deworming approach for tapeworm, horses are dewormed once or twice a year, traditionally during the spring and autumn.
+Deworming programmes such as these inevitably lead to worms developing resistance to dewormers.
+Resistance is essentially the ability of worms to survive the killing effects of deworming drugs and a build-up of widespread resistance would have devastating consequences, especially as there are only two drugs (praziquantel and pyrantel (double dosed) available for the control of tapeworm in horses.

-Targeted worming approach for tapeworm
+Targeted deworming approach for tapeworm

 Regular EquiSal Tapeworm testing now provides the means to adopt a targeted deworming approach for tapeworm.
 It is recommended that horses diagnosed as borderline or moderate/high are dewormed for tapeworm whilst those with a low diagnosis do not need deworming.
 Many horse-owners are already using a targeted deworming approach for redworms and roundworms, basing the use of dewormers on faecal egg counts which determine whether a horse has a worm burden that demands treatment.